sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 The environment variable `HOYA_CONF_DIR` can be used to declare an alternate configuration directory.
 If set, the directory it identifies will be used as the source of the `log4j.properties` and `hoya-client.xml` files.

+## Hoya Client Configuration options

+As well as standard YARN and Hadoop configuration options, Hoya supports a limited number of hoya-specific configuration parameters

+### `hoya.security.enabled` - enable security.

+This turns security on; consult [Security](security.html) for more information.

+### `hoya.yarn.queue` - the name of the YARN queue for the cluster.

+This identifies the queue submit the application creation request to, which can define the priority, resource limits and other values of an application.
+All containers created in the Hoya cluster will share this same queue.

+Default value: `default`.

 ## Debugging configuration issues